Pacific Southwest Airlines Flight 182

-Pacific Southwest Airlines Flight 182 was a scheduled flight on September 25, 1978 by Pacific Southwest Airlines (PSA), from Sacramento (SMF) to San Diego (SAN), with a stopover at Los Angeles (LAX).
-The aircraft involved were a Boeing 727-214 (Note: The aircraft was a Boeing 727-200 model; Boeing assigns a unique code for each company that buys one of its aircraft, which is applied as a suffix to the model number at the time the aircraft is built, hence "727-214" designates a 727-200 built for Pacific Southwest Airlines (customer code 14).) (registration: N533PS) and a private Cessna 172 (light aircraft; N7711G) which collided mid-air over San Diego.
-It was Pacific Southwest Airlines' first fatal accident and it remains the deadliest air disaster in California history.
-At the time, it was the deadliest air crash to occur in the United States and remained so until the crash of American Airlines Flight 191 in May 1979.
-Excluding intentional crashes, it currently stands as the seventh-deadliest to occur on American soil.
+Pacific Southwest Airlines Flight 182 was a Pacific Southwest Airlines (PSA) flight from Sacramento to San Diego, California with a stopover in Los Angeles.
+On September 25, 1978, the Boeing 727-214 (Note: The aircraft was a Boeing 727-200 model; Boeing assigns a unique code for each company that buys one of its aircraft, which is applied as a suffix to the model number at the time the aircraft is built, hence "727-214" designates a 727-200 built for Pacific Southwest Airlines (customer code 14).) serving the flight (registration: N533PS) and a private Cessna 172 (light aircraft; N7711G) collided mid-air over San Diego.
+It was PSA's first fatal accident and it remains the deadliest air disaster in California history.
+It was the deadliest air crash to occur in the United States until the crash of American Airlines Flight 191 in May 1979.
+It currently stands as the seventh-deadliest non-intentional crash to occur on American soil.
 (Note: It is behind American 191 (273), American 587 (265), TWA 800 (230), Korean Air 801 (229), Northwest 255 (156) and Pan Am 759 (153).
 American 11, United 175, EgyptAir 990 and American 77 are not counted because either they are terrorism-related crashes, or crashed in international waters; otherwise, PSA 182 would be counted as the eleventh-deadliest.)

 Following their collision, both the Boeing and the Cessna crashed into North Park, a residential but urban uptown neighborhood located roughly three miles northeast of downtown San Diego.
 PSA 182 crashed just north of the intersection of Dwight and Nile Streets, killing all 135 people aboard the aircraft along with seven bystanders on the ground or residents in their homes, including two children.
-The Cessna struck Polk Avenue, between 32nd and Iowa Streets, killing the two pilots on board.
-Nine others on the ground were injured and a total of twenty-two residences were destroyed or damaged by the impact and debris.
+The Cessna struck Polk Avenue between 32nd and Iowa Streets, killing the two pilots on board.
+Nine others on the ground were injured and a total of 22 homes were either destroyed or damaged by the impact and debris.

 Prelude

-The crash of Flight 182 was preceded by a near-tragedy almost ten years earlier (also involving Pacific Southwest Airlines), when, on January 15, 1969, a PSA Boeing 727-214 (N973PS) had collided with Cessna 182L (N42242) on ascent from San Francisco International Airport, bound for Ontario International Airport.
-The 727 continued on to Ontario and landed safely, while the Cessna suffered damage on the right wing and returned to San Francisco.
+The crash of Flight 182 was preceded by a near-identical incident involving a different PSA Boeing 727 with a different Cessna plane.
+On January 15, 1969, a PSA Boeing 727-214 (N973PS) had collided with a Cessna 182L (N42242) on ascent from San Francisco International Airport, bound for Ontario International Airport.
+The 727 continued to Ontario and landed safely, while the Cessna suffered damage on the right wing and returned to San Francisco.